rlintott/gba-mu/README.md

 The RyBoyAdvance is a WIP Game Boy Advance emulator.
 It is written in C++ with an object-oriented design.
 There's still a lot of work to be done on it, and currently only a couple games are playable.

 ## Upcoming Features and TODO:
-- [ ] Optimization (currently runs at 170FPS on my laptop)
+- [ ] Optimization (RyBoyAdvance currently runs around 170FPS on my laptop)
+- [ ] Unique API for debugging / live rom hacking
-- [ ] Performant and accurate cycle counting / Gamepak prefetch
+- [ ] Performant and accurate cycle counting / Gamepak prefetch emulation
-- [ ] Implement all PPU modes and features
+- [ ] All PPU modes and features
-- [ ] Getting a wide variety of games running
+- [ ] Getting more games running
 - [ ] Miscellaneous bugs
-- [ ] CPU instruction accuracy (pass armwrestler ROM)
+- [ ] Improved CPU instruction accuracy
-- [ ] Unique API for debugging / live rom hacking
+- [ ] Sound controller

 ![Alt text](media/kirby1.png?raw=true)
 Still some graphical glitches....